 Plan according to your location:

-• What kind of architecture will be around you?
+- What kind of architecture will be around you?
 Elegant and gold like the Fisher Building or white and simple like the Detroit Institute of Arts?
+Dress for the part!

 Consider your skin tone: